‘My door is open but contingency plans must be made’ – Health Secretary

 It has been reported that Mr Barclay had urged the union to “come back to the table”, but not to discuss pay, instead wanting to talk about conditions such as pension arrangements, holidays, rosters and the availability of free coffee.

-An RCN spokesperson said: “When the Government would rather send for the military than negotiate with nurses, their priorities are seriously amiss.
+An RCN spokesman said: “When the Government would rather send for the military than negotiate with nurses, their priorities are seriously amiss.

 “Today’s reports of striking nurses to be offered hot drinks by the minister shows this has become a patronising case of ‘tea and sympathy’.”